Sushil-g/Tech-Intern-Assessment/data-ingestion.md

 ### Downstream Usage in Tableau
 Tableau connects to `calls.csv` as a static data source and powers five analytical worksheets plus a consolidated dashboard.
 Analysts can refresh the CSV and reload the workbook anytime to update the visualizations with the latest call data.

-Together, these steps form a seamless pipeline: simulated Python records become structured MongoDB documents, which then transform into a CSV tailored for rich, interactive Tableau insights.
+Together, these steps form a seamless pipeline: generated Python records become structured MongoDB documents, which then transform into a CSV tailored for rich, interactive Tableau insights.